5 steps to hosting a wine tasting

 If you’re tasting different styles, order your tasting from sparkling wines, to lighter and full-bodied white wines, to lighter and full-bodied reds and then dessert wines.
 Pour enough of each wine for about four sips.

 Then taste, take notes and compare opinions.
-(Learn how to taste wine like a pro in this article.)
 And don’t forget to share the stories of wineries or regions – the wine world is full of fascinating stories waiting to be told.